Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 Introduction

-In Part 1, we covered memory, skills, and hooks.
-In Part 2, we covered plugins, MCP, and IDE integration.
+In Part 1 we covered memory, skills, and hooks.
+In Part 2 we covered plugins, MCP, and IDE integration.

-- Agent Teams: Multiple Claude Code instances working together as a coordinated team
+Agent Teams: multiple Claude Code instances working together as a coordinated team

 1. Sub-agents — Delegate to Specialists

-1.1 Why sub-agents
+1.1 Why Sub-agents

-- Specialize behavior: Domain-specific system prompts improve accuracy
+- Specialization: domain-specific system prompts improve accuracy

-1.2 Built-in sub-agents
+1.2 Built-in Sub-agents

-Claude Code ships with built-in sub-agents:
+Claude Code ships with built-in sub-agents.
+Three are core, plus two helper agents:

 | Agent | Model | Tools | Purpose |